Minal06/3d-platformerUnity/README.md

 It's based on CharacterController.

-Level is build using ProBuilder.
+Level is built using ProBuilder.

 if you want to try :